computational-infrastructure/Caso3-Infracomp/README.md

 ### Communication prototype running

 1. Open a terminal at root of this project `Caso3-InfraComp/`.
-2. Execute App.java or use `java -cp ./bin app.App` for running all the components.
-This will ask you the encryption type for all the following communications, and start the desired number of clients, repeater and server.
-For each client, you will be asked to enter their client ID and message ID for being requested.
-Then, the program will execute different processes for automatically generating the needed keys at all communications.
-Finally, you will be able to see the message received by each client with a thread indicator.
+2. Execute App.java or use `java -cp ./bin app.App` to run all the components.
+This will ask you the encryption type for all of the following communications, and will start the desired number of clients, repeater and server.
+For each client, you will be asked to enter their client ID and message ID that they are requesting.
+Then, the program will execute different processes to automatically generate all the needed keys for the communication.
+Finally, you will be able to see the message received by each client followed by a thread indicator.

 If you want to individually visualize the components, run the following commands at different terminals:

 1. Make sure that all the client, server, and repeater keys to be used are generated.
 If you need to create new keys, follow the instructions at the [keys generation section](#keys-generation).
-2. For running server, please use `java -cp ./bin app.server.Server type`.
+2. To run the server, please use `java -cp ./bin app.server.Server type`.
-3. For running repeater, please use `java -cp ./bin app.repeater.Repeater type`.
+3. To run the repeater, please use `java -cp ./bin app.repeater.Repeater type`.
-4. For running client, please use `java -cp ./bin app.client.Client type clientID messageID`.
+4. To run a single client, please use `java -cp ./bin app.client.Client type clientID messageID`.

-- Remember that you could use type `SIMETRICO` or `ASIMETRICO` according to the desired encryption type.
-The type must be the same for all the components in an execution.
+- Valid encryption types: `SIMETRICO` or `ASIMETRICO`.
+The chosen type must be the same one for all the components in an execution.
 - The clientID is an integer number.
 - The messageID is an integer number between 00 and 09.

 ### Keys generation

-When you need to generate a new key, run the following command:
+If you need to generate a new key, run the following commands:

 1. For symmetric encryption: `java -cp ./bin app.security.Symmetric type [id]`.
 2. For asymmetric encryption: `java -cp ./bin app.security.Asymmetric type [id]`.